HiSpec: Hierarchical Speculative Decoding for LLMs: Results

-\textbf{\ours{} is applicable across EE models:} ~\ours{} heavily exploits early-layers in EE models to improve throughput and can be integrated seamlessly with any EE model with at least two exit layers.
-Pre-trained EE models usually provide more exit layers, giving more flexibility to \ours{} to optimally position the draft and intermediate verifier for maximal efficiency.
-For example, Llama checkpoints hosted by Layerskip~\cite{elhoushi2024layerskip} which are also used in our evaluations permit tokens to exit at any arbitrary layer.
-In contrast, post-training EE models contain fewer exit layers, inherently constraining \ours{}'s design space and limiting the potential configurations of the draft and intermediate verifier.
-Nevertheless,~\ours{} can still be applied to such models as well and can leverage intermediate exit layers to preemptively reject inaccurate tokens.
+\ours{} heavily exploits early-layers in EE models to improve throughput and can be integrated seamlessly with any EE model with at least two exit layers.
+Pre-trained EE models usually provide more exit layers, giving more flexibility to \ours{} for positioning the draft and intermediate verifier.
+For example, Llama checkpoints hosted by Layerskip allow tokens to exit at any arbitrary layer.
+Unlike pre-trained EE models, post-training modified EE models contain significantly fewer exit layers.
+This naturally constrains \ours{} by limiting the number of potential draft and intermediate verifier configurations.
+We evaluate~\ours{} for post-training modified EE-models by enabling early-exit capability in two off-the-shelf models (more details in Appendix~\ref{app:post-training}) from the Qwen-3 and OPT families.
+Table~\ref{tab:post-training} shows that \ours{} outperforms Layerskip even for these settings, despite limited flexibility.
+We choose Layerskip because it integrates seamlessly with any EE-model without incurring any additional training overheads.
+Thus, \textit{\ours{} remains effective for both pre-trained and post-training modified EE models. }